ful1e5/Bibata_Extra_Cursor/README.md

   </a>
 </p>

-## Packages 📦
+## Packages

-> **📝Note**: If you're having trouble with the packages please submit a request to the package maintainer before creating an issue.
+> **Note**: If you're having trouble with the packages please submit a request to the package maintainer before creating an issue.

 ### Arch Linux/Manjaro